 In terms of research management, my involvement largely increased since 2003 :

-Most of my current time is devoted to the position of Director of the French polar institute Paul-Emile Victor (IPEV), which I am in charge of since March 1st, 2018.
-I have also been nominated Project Manager for Polar Affairs, attached to the science directorship of CNRS.
+From 2018 to 2022, most of my time was devoted to the position of Executive Director of the French polar institute Paul-Emile Victor (IPEV).
+I was also been nominated during that time as Project Manager for Polar Affairs, attached to the science directorship of CNRS.